5 Things Small Businesses Need to Know About Google SEO

 It can be tempting to 'stick with what you know', but the fact is there's vastly less accuracy and effectiveness in traditional advertising now.
 That said, it's understandably more comfortable for a lot of business owners to run an ad in the local paper or see their name in print and be satisfied that they're 'getting the word out'.
 While print can be part of the plan, the business marketplace today is online, even if you're not.

 If your business is not visible and competing online, you're effectively surrendering all of your potential clients and customers to your competition.
-Even a modest SEO campaign can turn that around in 6-12 months.
+Even a modest SEO effort can turn that around in 6-12 months.